1. What is the Vagelos (Va-j-elos) Scholars Program in the Molecular Life Sciences (MLS)?

 Our vision is that Vagelos Scholars will seek novel research paths.
 Molecular life sciences are broader than today's views of the biosphere: agriculture, medicine, earth sciences and psychology.
-Today's examples of molecular life sciences include: use of molecular machines from organisms of volcanic hot springs and oceanic thermal vents to sequence DNA to be assembled by mathematical algorithms -- a short cut to the genome project, merely a large molecular structure determination.
+Today's examples of molecular life sciences include: use of molecular machines biological and chemical to sequence DNA to be assembled by mathematical algorithms -- a short cut to the genome sequence determination, merely a large molecular structure determination.
 Use of functional magnetic resonance imaging to study the relation of language acquisition and anatomic location in the human brain -- a process that uses the physics of the atomic nucleus to monitor changes in chemical environment of molecules in the brain which are localized and mapped by mathematical algorithms.
 This will become the basis of psychology and linguistics in the future.

 9. I want to attend medical school after college.
 Will this program help?

 A science major is not required for a successful application to medical school.
 The extra science requirements for the Vagelos Scholars Program represent very serious interest in the molecular approach to medical science and the intention to participate on the frontiers of the field.

-The majority of medical schools recommend the equivalent of 15 Penn credit units of mathematics and science; at Penn these are usually the first two semesters of calculus (2 c.u.), freshman and organic chemistry (6 c.u. including labs), two semesters of biology (3 c.u. including lab), as well as two semesters of physics (3 c.u. including lab).
+The majority of medical schools recommend the equivalent of 15 Penn credit units of mathematics and science; at Penn these are usually the first two semesters of calculus (2 c.u.), first-year, organic, and bio- chemistry (7 c.u. including labs), two semesters of biology (3 c.u. including lab), as well as two semesters of physics (3 c.u. including lab).
 Two semesters of English or Comparative Literature are also usually required.
-Two semesters of English or Comparative Literature and a semester of behavioral science are also usually recommended.
+A semester of behavioral science is also usually recommended.

 11. Will I be too busy to be involved in activities beyond the course work and the laboratory?